HapLifeMan/mongo-adonis/docs/base_model.md

 This document provides a simple overview of all methods available in the `MongoModel` base class.

+**Note:** This class implements the `LucidRow` interface, making it fully compatible with the AdonisJS ecosystem, including Authentication guards, without requiring type casting.

 ## Method Reference Table

 | Method Name | Category | Description |